-The beginning of the Covid-19 pandemic marked the indefinite ending of countless facets of the United States’ arts and culture sector, including the cancellation of live music performances.
-One of the musicians affected by these closures was Amy Hess (ΦBK, Oberlin College), an accomplished violist.
+The beginning of the Covid-19 pandemic marked the indefinite suspension of in-person experiences at arts and culture venues of all kinds, including the cancellation of live music performances.
+One of the countless musicians affected by these closures was Amy Hess (ΦBK, Oberlin College), an accomplished violist.

 Hess graduated Phi Beta Kappa from Oberlin College and Conservatory of Music in 2012, earning her Bachelor of Arts in French and her Bachelor of Music in violin.
 When she began pursuing her Master of Music from Northwestern University, she decided to make the switch from violin to viola performance.
 Hess explained, “Something about the mellower tone of the viola, being in the middle voice in an ensemble, really appealed to me.”

 Currently, Hess is a member of the viola section of the Lyric Opera Orchestra of Chicago, which has been considered one of the leading opera companies in the United States since its founding in 1954.
 In the summer, she plays in the viola section of the Grant Park Orchestra.
 The orchestra, founded in 1944, presents free concerts in Millennium Park’s Jay Pritzker Pavilion.
 In March of 2020, however, all of these pursuits came to a stand-still.

 “If the past few years have taught me anything, it’s that you never know what’s going to come up,” said Hess.
 “You never know what sources of opportunity will appear; it’s all about taking advantage of the opportunities presented to you, and—if you really believe in them—putting forth your effort to make those things possible.”